mozilla-services/autopush-loadtester/SCENARIOS.md

 Any command that lists *arguments* must have all arguments supplied.

+Commands *may throw exceptions* if an error occurs.
+These can occur during any of the commands should the connection be dropped unexpectedly, or should a notification fail to send.
+Exceptions will be thrown where the command was yielded, and any client connections should be considered invalid.

 Full list of commands available in `aplt.commands` module:

 * [connect](#connect)